benbalter/benbalter.github.com/_posts/2023-01-09-manage-like-an-engineer.md

 [^8]: I write about my experience using GitHub, but there's no reason these philosophies couldn't be implemented using another engineering tool.
 The key is to use a tool that is built for collaboration and transparency and that is extensible via automation.

 [^9]: Taking the metaphor further, there's no reason why a manager's workflow couldn't have its own "CI", in the sense that automated checks could keep a high bar for, for example, decision making by ensuring necessary stakeholders were consulted, that ample opportunity was offered to provide feedback, etc. We use this lightly in some places to encourage inclusive language or readability of documentation.

+[^10]: Depending on the context, these may also be referred to as "business decision records" (BDRs).